ogusarenko/mke-docs/content/docs/configuration/node-feature-discovery/_index.md

 ## Configuration

-MKE 4 supports the deployment of NFD as an add-on.
+MKE 4k supports the deployment of NFD as an add-on.
 Enabled by default, the NFD add-on deploys as a helm chart, version `0.16.1` in the `mke` namespace.

-{{< callout type="info" >}} The MKE 4 configuration file does not expose
+{{< callout type="info" >}} The `mke4.yaml` configuration file does not expose
 parameters for the NFD add-on. {{< /callout >}}

 1. Obtain the default configuration file: